ShroomyRalsei/git-praccy/README.md

 # git-praccy
-learning a few extra things about git
+learning a few extra things about git lol